 - L-1B – intra company transfers for individuals with ‘specialized knowledge’of the product or service being sold by the US employer.
 Initially granted for a period of up to 2 years, renewals can be applied for in increments of two years, up to a maximum of five

 For new US companies, the L-1 individual can be granted a visa for up to 12 months.

-For UK companies who regularly transfer employees to the US, there is the option to apply for the Blanket L visa, which permits the employer to issue L visa without first filing a petition with USCIS, expediting the process.
+For foreign companies who regularly transfer employees to the US, there is the option to apply for the Blanket L visa, which permits the employer to issue L visa without first filing a petition with USCIS, expediting the process.
 This applies only to companies with three global offices, one of which is a US office which has been operating for at least one year.
 The US office must demonstrate revenues of $25 million or 1000 US employee or 10 individual L-1s filed within the last year.